great-expectations/great_expectations/docs/source/getting_started/pipeline_integration.rst

 Notice that the generator is providing information to the datasource object describing what and how to read the batch.

-For sql and spark backends, ``batch_kwargs`` will usually define the query or table to use for validation.
+For SQL and spark backends, ``batch_kwargs`` will usually define the query or table to use for validation.

 Finally, for many integrations, it is possible to provide a reference to an existing batch of data, such as a pandas or spark DataFrame.
 In such cases, the :py:class:`~great_expectations.datasource.generator.in_memory_generator.\